 7. Drug Creation

-The creation of pharmaceuticals using clinical trials can take more than a decade and even costs billions.
-Introducing AI to drug creation, doesn’t just make the process faster but also extremely cost-effective.
+Creating pharmaceuticals using clinical trials can take over a decade and even cost billions.
+Introducing AI to drug creation doesn’t just make the process faster but also extremely cost-effective.

-Atomwise is one such network that makes use of supercomputers, which roots out therapy from the databases of molecular structure.
-In 2015, Atomwise used its AI technology to find out the existing medicines in the market, which could be redesigned for treating the Ebola virus and they found two drugs that they found could help solve the epidemic.
-The analysis that would have taken years, happened in one day through Atomwise AI technology.
+Atomwise is one such network that uses supercomputers, which roots out therapy from molecular structure databases.
+In 2015, Atomwise used its AI technology to discover the existing medicines in the market that could be redesigned for treating the Ebola virus.
+They found two drugs that could help solve the epidemic.
+The analysis that would have taken years happened in one day through Atomwise AI technology.

 8. Precision Medicine

 AI in medicine has a big impact on genomics and genetics.
 The technology aids in identifying patterns in massive data sets containing medical records and genetic information, helping find links to diseases and mutation.
 No wonder AI can tell doctors what happens in the cell when DNA is changed through genetic variation, whether therapeutically or naturally.

 As healthcare invoices increasingly transition to digital formats, retrieving data about the doctor, treatment, and medical establishment becomes effortlessly accessible.
 After data mining, hospitals can generate reports on the mistakes they are continuously making in treating a certain type of condition to help improve and even avoid unnecessary hospitalizations of patients, wherever needed.

 A company in the Netherlands, Zorgprisma Publiek, has been analyzing the invoices shared by the hospitals and using Watson technology to mine the collected data.